 Adrian, Nigel, and a magazine they'd get in trouble for possessing.

 A series of books, written as journals, by Sue Townsend, centering around the life of Adrian Mole, a British everyman.
 It starts out when he's 13¾, and the series runs until his early forties (at least).
+With the death of Townsend in 2014 the series has most likely come to an end barring any posthumous publications or continuation by another author.
 Books in the series:

 The Secret Diary of Adrian Mole, Aged 13¾ (pub.
 1982; covers events 1981-82; Adrian is aged 13¾ to 15)